 There are a few key steps an organization should take to avoid tricky roadblocks that can slow implementation:

-3. Do your homework.
 Request demos and free trials to get a real taste of what solutions are out there.
-Business leaders, finance, IT, and other key stakeholders will want to compare features, benefits, and cost of multiple software products.
+Business leaders, finance, IT, and other key stakeholders will want to compare features, benefits, and costs of multiple software products.
 Seeing how the software works in your environment will help reduce surprises and demonstrate its ease of use, features, accessibility, and how well it integrates with existing systems.
 The ideal software will be easy to set up so it can be used quickly with little training required.

 Show stakeholders how the system will impact the success of the emergency plan, as well as internal communications, event planning, and external communications.

 Organizations, large and small, can benefit from a modern emergency alert system.
-As the old adage goes, “It’s not a matter of if, but when.”
-Emergencies will happen and it’s during those times when the quality and comprehensiveness of your EAS will matter most.
+As the adage goes, “It’s not a matter of if, but when.”
+Emergencies will happen, and it’s during those times when the quality and comprehensiveness of your EAS will matter most.

 If your current communication system fails in any one of these core capabilities, follow steps one through four above.
 In less time than you think, you can implement an effective EAS customized to your culture, your requirements, and your employees.